modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 ## Testing responsive views

 With the world going mobile-first there needs to be a way of testing your mobile views.
-Working with a real browser you can directly change the viewport.
+Working with a real browser means you can directly change the viewport.

 Let's assume we have some code that should only execute on mobile.
 It would be nice to have some sort of functionality to check for it.